Environment Focused Programs

 Repair and Share Cafe

-It's more than just fixing things; it's about creating connections, learning new skills, sharing stories, and enjoying the warmth of community over homemade food and baked treats, all available by donation.
+It's more than just fixing things; it's about creating connections, learning new skills, sharing stories, and enjoying the warmth of community supporting the cause by purchasing homemade food, baked treats and great coffee.

 Let's come together to support a more sustainable future, share our abundance, and make meaningful changes, one repair at a time.
-See you there for a day of fun, learning, and community building!
+See you there for a morning of fun, learning, and community building!

 For more information or to volunteer as a fixer, baker, soup maker, or helper, SMS Tim on 0490436264 or email transitioncreswick@gmail.com